Trading information complexity for error II: the case of a large error and external information complexity: Information complexity and some inequalities

-We assume basic familiarity with common information theoretical notions such as Shannon entropy, mutual information, and divergence, all of which can be found in the standard book \cite{cover2012elements}.
-We formally but briefly define notion of communication and information complexity in Section~\ref{sec:defIC}.
-More discussion on communication complexity, information complexity, and their applications can be found, e.g., in \cite{Kushilevitz1997Communication}, \cite{braverman2015interactive} and the survey \cite{icm}.
+We assume familiarity with common information theoretical notions such as Shannon entropy, mutual information, and Kullback-Leibler divergence, all of which can be found in the standard book \cite{cover2012elements}.
+We will formally define information complexity.
+More discussion on communication complexity, information complexity and its applications can be found, e.g., in \cite{Kushilevitz1997Communication}, \cite{braverman2015interactive} and the survey \cite{icm}.